FAQs

 Have an initiative or idea that you would like to share?

-We are looking for program contributors to share their knowledge and insights to INSPIRE our delegates.
-If you’d like to get involved, please complete the 2025 SENCON Program Contributor EOI
+We are always looking for program contributors to share their knowledge and insights with our delegates.

 Do you offer an early-bird discount?